Arrays are contiguous sequence of homogeneous elements.

 time,O(1)

-space approaches (marking indices approach - must utilize 0-based indexing to fit all elements)- mark by multiplying with
+space approaches (marking indices approach - must utilize 0-based indexing to fit all elements) since possible ans is in the range[1 to n+1]

 -1